caketaster/PP3--CYOA/README.md

 The player is then asked for their hometown, which is used as the setting for the game.
 Again, if none is entered then the game chooses a setting.

 The player then decides if they are rescuing a prince or a princess.
-This choice reflects in a few areas of the game.
+This choice reflects minor changes in a few areas of the game.

 The player then has to make choices to navigate through the game.
 There are several locations: palace, pub, crossroads, and choices at each location which define whether or not you succeed or end with a Game Over failure.

+At the Palace, the player can choose to go towards the Pub or the Crossroads.
+At the Pub the player can turn towards the Palace, Crossroads, or stay in the Pub.
+On the way to the Crossroads the player must decide whether to take a toilet break or continue on.
+At the Crossroads the player must choose which implement to use to try and save the royal.
+If the correct implement is chosen, the player must choose their reward: a kiss or some money.
+If a kiss is chosen, more money is offered.
+The player must decide whether to accept the money or insist on the kiss.

 There are 4 Game Over endings.

-In the final section the player can secure victory in 3 different ways depending on their choices.
+The player can secure victory in 3 different ways depending on their choices.

 The included flowchart details each possible choice and ending.

+Pyfiglet is used to add an ASCII title to the game.

-Colorama is used to add some colour to the game, with inputs being in red, victories in green and Game Over endings in yellow.
+Colorama is used to add some colour to the game, with inputs given in RED, Game Over messages in YELLOW and victories in GREEN.

 Time is used to simulate the text being typed out (so it doesn't all appear in an immediate block of text) and there are pauses between some lines.

 ## Future Features
-Game expansion, colours, funky fonts etc
 In future I would like to add more levels of choices as the game currently is not hugely deep.

 I originally wanted to include an element of randomness (dice throws) with buffs or debuffs depending on which weapon a player had chosen, but discarded this idea for reasons of complexity and time.

-I would like to add more ASCII art to the game, as it's currently only text.
+I would like to add more ASCII art to the game, as it's currently all text within the game itself.
 ASCII pictures would add to the visual element.

 ## Flow Chart